MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.64.md

 *A. Migratory Game Bird Hunting.* We allow hunting of goose, duck, coot, and tundra swan on designated areas of the refuge in accordance with State regulations subject to the following conditions:

-1. We prohibit hunting or shooting within 100 yards (90 m) of refuge roads, parking areas, and observation platforms.
+1. We prohibit hunting or shooting within 100 yards (90 m) of refuge roads, the D line levee, parking areas, and other observation platforms.

-2. You may possess only approved nontoxic shot while in the field (see § 32.2(k)).

-3. We allow only portable blinds and blinds made from natural vegetation.
-We prohibit the construction or use of permanent blinds and/or pits for blinds (see § 27.92 of this chapter).

-4. You must remove boats, decoys, portable blinds, and other personal property from the refuge at the end of each day (see §§ 27.93 and 27.94 of this chapter).

-5. We allow airboats only in Refuge Unit 9 and Block C.
+2. We allow airboats only in Refuge Unit 9 and Block C.

-6. You may possess only 10 shells while hunting on or within 50 feet (15 m) from the center of Unit 1A or 2C dike.
+3. You may possess only 10 shells while hunting on or within 50 feet (15 m) from the center of Unit 1A or 2C dike.

-7. We prohibit hunters or dogs to enter closed areas to retrieve downed birds.

-8. We prohibit the consumption or possession of alcoholic beverages while hunting (see § 32.2(j)).

-9. We are closed for spring and extended season goose hunts.
+4. We are closed for spring and extended season goose hunts.

-10. You must possess a valid State permit to hunt swans on the refuge.

-11. We prohibit all commercial guiding and outfitter activities on the refuge.

-12. We prohibit entering the refuge hunting units prior to the opening day of waterfowl season.
+5. We prohibit entering the refuge hunting units prior to the opening day of waterfowl season.

-13. We prohibit archery hunting on the refuge.
+6. We prohibit archery hunting on the refuge.

-14. You may enter the refuge 2 hours before legal sunrise and must exit the refuge by 2 hours after legal sunset.
+7. You may enter the refuge 2 hours before legal sunrise and must exit the refuge by 2 hours after legal sunset.

-15. You may park only in designated areas.

-16. We allow only legally licensed vehicles on the refuge.
-We prohibit use of unlicensed off-highway vehicles and all-terrain vehicles on the refuge.

-17. We prohibit fires, camping, and overnight RV parking on the refuge.

-18. You may discharge firearms only during legal hunting activities.
-We prohibit target shooting.

-19. Persons possessing, transporting, or carrying firearms on national wildlife refuges must comply with all provisions of State and local law.
-Persons may only use (discharge) hunting firearms in accordance with refuge regulations (see § 27.42 of this chapter and part 32).

-20. You must abide by all terms and conditions in the refuge hunting brochure.

 *B. Upland Game Hunting.* We allow hunting of pheasants on designated areas of the refuge in accordance with State regulations subject to the following conditions:

 1. We prohibit hunting or taking of pheasants with a shotgun of any description capable of holding more than three shells, unless it is plugged with a one-piece filler incapable of removal without disassembling the gun, so its total capacity does not exceed three shells.

-2. Condition A2 applies.

 *C. Big Game Hunting.* [Reserved]